A sustainable urban future where people are deeply and directly connected to the earth, each other, and the food they

 To provide the access, skills, and resources for people to grow healthy food in community and regenerate urban green spaces

 - Demonstrate INTEGRITY

 Denver Urban Gardens (DUG) was established in 1985 to support Denver residents in creating sustainable, food-producing neighborhood community gardens.
 Over the past 35+ years, our network of community gardens has expanded to six metro Denver counties as we have championed the power of plants, the people who grow them, and the communities they nourish.

-We currently operate more than 180 community gardens throughout Metro Denver, including more than 70 school-based community gardens.
+We currently operate 190 community gardens throughout Metro Denver, including more than 70 school-based community gardens.
 In addition to building and supporting community gardens, we operate DeLaney Community Farm, the Master Composter Training Program, the Master Community Gardener Training Program, Grow a Garden, and provide extensive opportunities for youth education in nutrition and gardening.